RomanBel94/TrainingCounter/README.md

 # TrainingCounter
-Simple Linux console program to count the remaining workouts in the gym.
+Simple Linux console program to count the remaining workouts with trainer in the gym.
 This program uses C++, CMake

 To build this program you need: